shubhamchandak94/ProtographLDPC/methods-regular.md

 The populate-columns matrix performs the same operations.
 Simply put, if the blank code before population is transposed and populated according to populate-columns, then the result is transposed, the effect will be the same as if the matrix were constructed using populate-rows.

-As is suggested, this construction enforces constant row weightages on the resultaning code.
+As is suggested, this construction enforces constant row weightages on the resulting code at the expense of the vertical regularity.